The COVID-19 pandemic brought life to a standstill for millions of Americans. But some folks used the extra time as a chance to wipe the slate clean.

 Americans exited corporate offices and entered home offices during the pandemic.
 The sudden need to work from home turned once-lean-and-clean rooms into chaotic messes.

-Nearly half (47%) of us ended up purging things from our home offices in the past year, according to Wells Fargo’s survey.
+Nearly half (47%) of us ended up purging things from our home offices and personal files during the pandemic, according to Wells Fargo’s survey.
 For more tips on streamlining your home office, check out “4 Home Office Tools That Seasoned Remote Workers Recommend.”

 It’s so tempting: You see a great gadget and dream of how it will make preparing meals a breeze.
 So, you buy it — only to find your dream machine collecting dust and taking up space before long.